ArturoPardoFranco/genSFDI/README.md

 $ pip install -e ./core-modules
 ```

-The folder `projects/genSFDI` contains all necessary elements
+The folder `projects/genSFDI` contains a series of examples and tutorials to train and use the models shown in the article.
+However, if you have any questions, or something doesn't work in the code, please feel free to contact us!

 A sequence of instructions are provided in `1_prepare_environment.sh` and `2_autoinstall_libs.sh`.